 There are many plants, fruit trees and shrubs that are planted using this technique.
 Some of the advantages of planting bare roots are that they are cheaper and weigh less than the other plants.
-This makes them ideal for long distance shipping.
-One of things that many people do not realize is that planting bare root is a lot easier.
+This makes them ideal for long-distance shipping.
+One of the things that many people do not realize is that planting bare root is a lot easier.
 Once you plant in the ground and provide moisture, the bare root plant will start growing again.
 Planting dormant plants save it from going into a possible shock that occurs while planting in different soil conditions.
-Plants generally take time to adapt and react to the surroundings and by planting bare roots you can make it easier for them.
+Plants take time to adapt and react to the surroundings and by planting bare roots you can make it easier for them.

 -There should not be any signs of any diseases, molds or mildew on the plants.
 Unhealthy plants do not grow properly and die eventually.

 -Buy plants that do not show signs of any damage.
 Don’t go in for plants with broken branches and twigs.